All Tube, True Stereo, Single Cabinet

 on the E34Ls.
 Otherwise I'd have to derive the approximately 20 volts bias (subtract)

-from the B+, which would reduce the final power out substantially.
-You want
+from the B+, which would reduce the final power out substantially (voltage is

-the amp circuit to see zero ohms from DC to infra-red, when it looks at the
+close to zero ohms from DC to infra-red, when it looks at the power supply,

-power supply, so it's frequency response at the speaker is somewhat consistant
+so it's frequency response at the speaker is somewhat consistant and predictable

 (this would substantially affect phase margin if it were a feedback circuit).